Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Zeek/zeekcommands.md

-Starting command:
+# Can start zeek with:
 - zeekctl
-  - FOR CLI CONTROL interface
+  - This is the ZeekContorl Module
+    - This module requires sudo perms
 - zeek
-  - FOR CLI general commands
+  - This is the normal zeek CLI commands

 # Parameters
 -r